7 Tips to help cats with incontinence

 6. Be patient

 We can be so busy in our daily lives that we want certain things or situations to be a quick fix.
 Consider an everyday reminder to yourself, everything takes time.
 Oftentimes, our emotions are uncontrollable, especially when dealing with our pets.
 Do not stress about it, trust that your cat will feel better and make sure to monitor the situation.
+Remember that your cat will be able to feed off of your emotions.
+If you show signed of stress, it may end up compounding the situation where your cat will react to your emotional state.
 Just make sure you have things readily available for your cat.
 Adequate amounts of water, food, washable cat diapers and clean litter among others.
 As mentioned above, certain medications and natural remedies may aid in solving incontinence issues with your cat but it is unlikely to be solved in a matter of hours.
 You just have to find out what will work for your cat.

 7. Ask your veterinarianCheck Price on Amazon